 Of course I sent in wonderful replacement shooters but the couple was very displeased and refused to pay their balance in full.
 They wanted ME, had squeezed extra out of their budget for ME.
 It was the first time I realized that our marketing can backfire.
 We stress so hard why we are worth more money to our clients because we bring an irreplaceable element to their day–our person, our vision, our expertise–that they fall in love with that idea and are just so disappointed when we send someone else, regardless of how talented that other photographer may be.

 4. The First Trimester

-Know your limits and don’t be afraid to ask for help.
+Know your limits as a pregnant photographer and don’t be afraid to ask for help.
 Hire an assistant to carry your gear.
 Definitely hire a second shooter if you don’t already use one and if you need a third shooter and can afford it, by all means, do it.
 Major bonus points if the second shooter you have can play the role of prime if necessary.

 It should go without saying, but take care of your health.
 Stay hydrated and nourished.
 Make your assistant be your food and water carrier.
 Keep your feet in comfortable shoes and lessen the weight you carry on your shoulders.
 The farther along you get, the more tired you’ll be.
-Your shoulders and your back will love you more if you are aware of your limits.
+Your shoulders and your back will love you more if you are aware of your limits as a pregnant photographer.

 6. The ‘Blackout Zone’ – Before Your Due Date